Saint Pierre and Miquelon

 • while investigating a particular database query that was throwing an error, we noticed that the overal CPU usage of our database had been elevated for the past two days

-Rather than adding a new comment to the Slack channel to say “I think we should discuss this in the postmortem”, we have a convention of reacting with the :flag-pm: emoji (as in, “I want to flag this for the PM”).
+Rather than adding a new comment to the Slack channel to say “I think we should discuss this in the postmortem”, I’ve started reacting with the :flag-pm: emoji (as in, “I want to flag this for the PM”).
 This has the following advantages:

 • it’s faster than typing out a new comment, particularly when the conversation is moving quickly